Brian Schneider (American football): San Francisco 49ers

 On March 7, 2022, it was announced that Schneider would be hired as the special teams coordinator for the San Francisco 49ers.
+Schneider was fired by the 49ers on January 7, 2025.

+Washington Commanders

+On February 18, 2025, Schneider was hired as the assistant special teams coordinator for the Washington Commanders.

 Personal life

-Schneider and his wife, Kelli, have a daughter (Jaden) and three sons (Jace, Joby, and Joel).
+Schneider and his wife Kelli have a daughter and three sons.